Skip to main content

 Scaffold a new module package under packages/<name> with the standard module layout.

 Emit a defineLink snippet for a cross-module relationship.
 Each argument is a <module>.<entity> reference, for example crm.person products.product.
-Supports --right-list and related list flags.
+Flags: --left-list and --right-list (make each side a list), and --cascade (emit { deleteCascade: true }).

 Configuration